GIScience/gis-training-resource-center/content/Modul_8/en_qgis_remote_sensing_raster_theorie.md

 3.	**JPEG (.jpg/.jpeg) & PNG (.png)**: Common formats for images, lacks georeferencing.
 4.	**Esri Grid (.adf)**: Esri's raster format, used in ArcGIS, supports georeferncing amd metadata
 5.	**GeoPackage (.gpkg)**: Open format for storing geospatial data, supports raster and vec-tor.

+## Data sources/ typical use cases in  the humanitarian sector
+In the humanitarian sector, many different types of raster data are used in various application areas.
+The most important grid types include, for example, population grids, which can form the basis for calculating the exposure of the population to a natural hazard like floods, or precipitation grids, which can significantly help to understand droughts.

+If raster data is available at several points in time or even as a continuous data series, parameters such as the condition of agricultural land can be measured with data like a series of rasters of a vegetation index.

+Main products/raster types you may come across in the humanitarian sector include:
+1. Population Rasters offered by Worldpop
+2. Digital Elevation Models like the SRTM DEM
+3. Landuse and Lancover Classifications like **XXXX**
+4. Risk Maps like flood inundation zones alongside rivers

+Popular and proven sources for raster data include

+### HDX (The Humanitarian Data Exchange) Data Portal:**<br>
+**Offering**: Hosts a wide range of humanitarian data for a variety of countries, including raster data regarding population countts/density and demographic parameters like age and sex structurs or birthrates.<br><br>
+**Pros and Cons**
+* No account needed
+* Intuitive Interface with good filter options
+* Most of the data openly accessible and free
+* Many different data formats and sources, sometimes a  unstructured

+Online: **HDX LINK**

+### USGS earth Explorer
+ **Offering**:The Data Portal of the US Geological Survey provides access to a vast collection of satellite imagery and derived products like DEMs and Landcover Data.<br><br>
+ **Pros and Cons:**
+* Quite extensive archive of remote sensing data
+* Advanced search and filtering options
+* Acount is needed for data download
+* Data search needs basic knowledge of geospatial data and remote sensing

+Online: **USGS LINK**

+### ESA Earth Online
+ Similar to the USGS earth explorer the data portal of the European space agency (ES)provides access to Earth observation data from various sattelites and derived datasets like climate change indicators or disaster monitoring products.
+<br><br>
+ **Pros and Cons:**
+* Wide range of basic and processed remote sensing products
+* Advanced search and filtering options
+* Acount is needed for data download
+*

+Online: **USGS LINK**

+    * Sources: HDX, USGs Earth Explorer, NASA, EO Portal
+    * Products: DEMS, LULVC; Population Data, Precipitation data, Vegetation, Water and drought indices

+## Remote sensing data
+    * Remote sensing Basics: Data types, spectral properties, use cases/typical products
+    * Electromagnetic spectrum
+    * Concept: Multiple raster bands
+    * Paramters of rempote sensing products: spatial, temporal, spectral resolution
+    * for what can RS be useful
+    * Typical products: LULC, DEM, Multispectral Data

+--> DEM

+## Data sources/ typical use cases in  the humanitarian sector
+    * Sources: HDX, USGs Earth Explorer, NASA, EO Portal
+    * Products: DEMS, LULVC; Population Data, Precipitation data, Vegetation, Water and drought indices

+## Frequently used Tools in QGIS
+    * Raster Calculator
+    * Zonal Statistics
+    * Rasterize
+    * Resampling
+    * Clip/Merge/Reproject
+    * Slope/TWI? optional
+    * Visulisation of Rasters? -> Eigenes Kapitel

+## Exercises
+    * Pop per Districts berechnen
+    * Index, z.B.
+NDVI berechnen
+    * Einfache Multi Criteria Analyse
+    * Verschiedene Parameter aus DEM berechnen
+    * Malnutrition rasterize + mit Pop berechnen

+--> Modul 6 hexagongrid referencen